-2022/23 AN 2022/23 ANNUAL RESULTS (including corrective measures where required) Ref Key Performance Indicator Unit of Measurement Wards Target/Actual for 2021/22 (Baseline) Target 2022/23 Result 2022/23 CorpHR13 Percentage budget spent on implementation of Workplace Skills Plan.
+2022/23 ANNUAL RESULTS (Including corrective measures where required) Ref Key Performance Indicator Unit of Measurement Wards Target/Actual for 2021/22 (Baseline) Target 2022/23 Result 2022/23 CorpHR13 Percentage budget spent on implementation of Workplace Skills Plan.
 Percentage of budget spent.
 All 96%/93% 96% 82% Reason for under-performance: Although tenders and quotations was advertised, a number of providers was found to be non-responsive and could not be awarded.
-Corrective me The procurer easures: nent strategy will be adjusted to allow for 3-yea ar tenders and to appoint a panel of service providers.
-Report on percentage of people from employment equity target groups employed in the three highest levels of management in the municipality.
+Corrective measures: The procure ment strategy will be adjusted to allow for 3-yea ar tenders and to appoint a panel of service providers.
+CorpHR12 Report on percentage of people from employment equity target groups employed in the three highest levels of management in the municipality.
 Quarterly report All 4/4 4 Reports 4 Reports